 - Use antiparallex card or autoparallex card while taking the burette readings.

-- Do not use rubber cork burette as it is can be attacked by KMnO4.
+- Do not use rubber cork burette as it can be attacked by KMnO4.

 - The strength of the unknown solution should be taken upto two decimal places only.

-Ans: To make the conversion add equal volume of water so that the solution converted to N/10.
+To make the conversion add an equal volume of water so that the solution converted to N/10.

-3. In this titration of KMnO4 vs oxalic acid what is the indicator used?
+In this titration of KMnO4 vs oxalic acid, what is the indicator used?

-Ans: In redox titration both oxidation and reduction reactions takes place simultaneously.
-During titration one will get oxidised at the same time the other reactant will get reduced also called redox reaction.
+In redox titrations, both oxidation and reduction reactions take place simultaneously.
+During titration, one will get oxidised at the same time the other reactant will get reduced.
+It is also called a redox reaction.